 Cloth diapers come in literally hundreds of patterns these days.
 I’ll admit, I’ve purchased cloth diapers for holidays, special occasions… like for this mommy and me matching Halloween outfit!

-How Does a Cloth Diaper Work?
+How Does Cloth Diapering Work?

 Cloth diapers have come so far!
 They’re no longer just the kind that you fold and pin.
-In fact, modern cloth diapers are just as simple to put on as disposables!
+In fact, modern cloth diapers are just as simple to put on as disposables.

 There are 4 main types of “modern” cloth diaper systems: